Tekn-drive/Le-Hotelier/README.md

 # Le - Hotelier
 Le Hotelier is a hotel management app which main design is focused on elegance.
 It has 4 options which can be used to manage the hotel.

-Those are:
+**In case, there is a display issue, set your screen to 1366 x 768 resolution**

 ## Installation Guide
 1. Install the latest version of JDK (preferably 20.0.1)